 wages

+Simply put the average American part-time worker makes the same amount as an entry-level office worker at a large japanese conglomerate.
+There's no HR deskmonkeys making $80k a year.
 The stereotype that people work like indentured slaves likely originates from the bubble era, where the average Japanese worker couldn't get rid of their earnings if they tried.
 Salarymen in the late 80's would clock in at 9, work until 10pm, drink with their co-workers into the morning and continue working without coming home.
 Work and leisure became hermaphroditic, with golf outings and dance clubs holding the same obligations as slaving away on a PC-98.
 The prime difference with today is that they were rolling in cash.
 Why sleep when you could be making big bucks?
+It all crumbled by 1992, to which the country was thrown into a multi-decade recession that took real estate 26 years to recover from.
+Suddenly the long hours were a product of necessity, a matter of nationalistic survival.
+By now it's just the norm, stripped of its reasoning and 50-hour minimum monthly OT quotas dot work applications like gangrenous infections.

-How YOU can live LUXUIROUSLY on $13,356 USD a year Change careers with jobs that pay $40,069 USD(in gold lettering)
+1984 How YOU can live LUXUIROUSLY on $13,356 USD a year Change careers with jobs that pay $40,069 USD(gold lettering)

-On TV there was a nostalgiabait show covering Japan's more affluent past about bowling pin attendants and smoking in orphanges and such.
+On TV there was a nostalgiabait show covering Japan's more affluent past about bowling pin attendants and smoking in orphanages and such.
 If there's one emblematic crumb about Japan's current standing it would be a Regain commercial, an 80's energy drink that sounds like a minoxidil derivative.
 Their commercials had greased-up himbos blazing through officework with an amusing jingle.
-The award-winning catchphrase at the end "Can you fight for 24 hours?" conceptualized when Japan's economy was at its peak with paranoid American predictions about GDP lapping was rebeorn after the coup de grace of 2008.
+The award-winning catchphrase at the end "Can you fight for 24 hours?" conceptualized when Japan's economy was at its peak with paranoid American predictions about GDP lapping was reborn after the coup de grace of 2008.
 Today it's been revised to "Can you fight for 3, 4 hours?" the horrible admen settling for an ambiguous, unambitious question to a placated population who knows their place.

 office dress